 The Palimpsest Condition

-These paintings are not made from nothing.
-Each canvas arrives already marked—bearing the physical residue of previous works, previous decisions, previous failures and provisional successes.
-They are reworked surfaces, not blank ones.
-The paintings carry their own archaeological record: strata of pigment, texture accumulated through repeated application and partial erasure, the literal weight of time made material.
+These paintings are never made from nothing.
+Each canvas arrives already marked—bearing traces of previous works, earlier decisions, failures, and fleeting resolutions.
+They are reworked surfaces, not blank beginnings.
+Layers of pigment, texture, and touch accumulate like an archaeological record: the material weight of time itself.

 Historicity and the Burden of Form